mp-314/anti-politics/README.md

 3. **analysis-replication.R**
    This final script performs the main statistical analyses described in the article.
 It includes regressions and stress-tests that explore relationships between negative partisanship, military spending, migration, economic growth, and other variables.
-   **Note:** As we note in the article - the analysis does not establish causality.
+   **Note:** As we stress in the article - the analysis does not establish causality.

 ## Running the scripts